frank-mck/boris_bikes/README.md

 # Challenges

-1-Setting up a Project
+- Setting up a Project
-2-Working with User Stories
+- Working with User Stories
-3.From a Domain Model to a Feature Test
+- From a Domain Model to a Feature Test
-4.Errors are good
+-Errors are good
-5.From Feature Tests to Unit Tests
+-From Feature Tests to Unit Tests
-6.Passing your first Unit Test
+-Passing your first Unit Test
 -Back to the feature
 -Back to the unit
 -Building a bike